whefter/puppet-syncthing/README.md

 Attempt to recursively create the passed home path prior to calling Syncthing to generate the configuration/certificates.
 This will be called in the context of the user identified by `daemon_uid`.

+#####`binary`

+Sets this instance to be a "binary instance", meaning it will download a Syncthing binary to the path specified by `binary_path` and use that binary instead of the package-provided binary.

+#####`binary_path`

+If `binary` is set to `true`, the Syncthing binary will be downloaded to this path.

+#####`binary_version`

+The Syncthing version to get when downloading a Syncthing binary.
+Defaults to `latest`.

+**Note that once a binary has been downloaded, this parameter becomes ineffective due to the fact that only the existance of a binary is checked, not the version.**

+**This has the advantage that a binary instance, once created, can be upgraded independently from other instances, in constrast with "package instances", which all share the package binary and get upgraded/restarted when the package is upgraded.**

 #####`daemon_uid`

 The UID to run the daemon for this instance as.